Throughout the year, we offer a variety of programs to grow and encourage youth, bringing out the best in our future leaders.

 - Must be between 700 to 800 words

 - Essays are judged by Club members and are graded / judged for material organization, vocabulary and style, grammar, punctuation and spelling, neatness, adherence to contest rules, etc.

 After a winner at our club level is selected, they are notified and our Club gives the first, second and third place finishers a monetary prize (typically around $150 for first place and around $75 for the second and third place finishers along with a certificate).
 The winner’s essay is sent to the District Chairperson.
 The essay is then judged at the District level against essays from other clubs in our District.
 The essay coming in 1st place at the District level typically wins a scholarship for $2,500 from Optimist International.
 In the past years the Fort Bend Optimist Club of Sugar Land has had several winners.

 The Fort Bend Optimist Club of Sugar Land offered a $1000 scholarship to one graduating Senior from each of the Fort Bend High Schools through a competition against their fellow peers.
 Two graduating seniors (one Male and one Female) were honored for their outstanding Community Service.
 The Community Service Award honorees were selected by their teachers and counselors.

-The 2015 Youth Appreciation Banquet was held at the Sweetwater Country Club on Tuesday, April 21st which honored each school’s Scholarship winner and Community Service honorees.
+The 33rd annual Youth Appreciation Banquet was held at the Sweetwater Country Club on Tuesday, April 21st which honored each school’s Scholarship winner and Community Service honorees.
 The selected students, parents and faculty were invited to the banquet.